samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 ### Attitude

 Each creature controlled by the DM has one of the following attitudes toward the adventurers: [Friendly](/sources/dnd/free-rules/rules-glossary#FriendlyAttitude), [Indifferent](/sources/dnd/free-rules/rules-glossary#IndifferentAttitude), or [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude).
-The “[Monster Behavior](/sources/dnd/dmg-2024/creating-adventures#MonsterBehavior)” section in [chapter 4](/sources/dnd/dmg-2024/creating-adventures) offers guidance to help you determine a creature’s initial attitude.
+The "[Monster Behavior](/sources/dnd/dmg-2024/creating-adventures#MonsterBehavior)" section in [chapter 4](/sources/dnd/dmg-2024/creating-adventures) offers guidance to help you determine a creature’s initial attitude.

 Characters can shift a creature’s attitude by their words or actions.
 For example, buying drinks for an Indifferent group of miners might shift their attitude to Friendly.
 When a shift occurs, describe it to your players.
 For example, the miners might display their newfound friendliness by imparting some useful information, offering to repay the kind gesture at a future date, or challenging the characters to a friendly drinking contest.